clojure-liberator/liberator/doc/decisions.md

 key                         | description                            | default
 ----------------------------|----------------------------------------|-------
 allowed?                    |
-is the request allowed?     |
+Is the request allowed?     |
 true                        |
 authorized?                 |
-is the request authorized?  |
+Is the request authorized?  |
 true                        |
 charset-available?          |
 Is any of requested charsets available?
 Should set ````:charset```` in representation to the negotiated character set. |